All development applications, where the cost of carrying out development is $750,000 or more, must be accompanied by:

 Models can be viewed at Council's Customer Service Centre during the public notification period.
 Models must be collected within a period of fourteen days from the date the Notice of Determination is issued.
 Council may dispose of models once this collection period has expired.

-This requirement is imposed under clause 3.8 of Woollahra Section 94A Contributions Plan 2005 (PDF).
-The quantity surveyor's report must be produced by a registered quantity surveyor engaged by or on behalf of the applicant, at the applicant’s cost, where the estimated cost is $750,000 and above.
+This requirement is imposed under clause 3.8 of Woollahra Section 94A Development Contributions Plan 2011 (PDF, 2MB).
+The quantity surveyor's report in the format provided in Section 8 of the Development Application form must be carried out by a member of the Australian Institute of Quantity Surveyors engaged by or on behalf of the applicant, at the applicant's cost, where the estimated cost is $750,000 and above.

 Yes, Council will use the report of the registered quantity surveyor to make its determination of the estimate cost of development but the determination is made by Council.
 Council is not bound by the estimate provided.